besongsamuel/rentals/supabase/functions/send-email/README.md

 # Send Email Edge Function

 This Supabase Edge Function handles sending email notifications using SendGrid for various events in the mo kumbi application.
+It is triggered by **Database Webhooks** configured in the Supabase Dashboard.

-## Supported Email Types
+## Supported Events

-1. **drive_request** - Sent to car owners when a new drive request is created
+1. **car_assignment_requests** (INSERT) - Sent to car owners when a new drive request is created (status = 'pending')
-2. **weekly_report_submitted** - Sent to car owners when a weekly report is submitted
+2. **weekly_reports** (UPDATE) - Sent to car owners when a weekly report status changes to 'submitted'

 ## Setup Instructions

 ### 1. Install Supabase CLI (if not already installed)

 ```bash
 npm install -g supabase
 ```